Jiaquan-Research/DynaAlign/README.md

 ### Design Law #1
 **Information Insufficiency Is a Valid Control Output**

 When observation quality is insufficient,
-*refusing to act* or *requesting more information* is a **stable control behavior**, not a failure.
+*refusing to act* or *requesting more information*
+is a **stable control behavior**, not a failure.

 This principle is treated as a **physical constraint**, not a value judgment.

+#### Why This Matters

+If inaction under uncertainty is treated as failure:

+- systems hallucinate rather than admit ignorance,
+- safety mechanisms become brittle or gameable,
+- long-term behavior becomes unpredictable.

+Design Law #1 reframes *inaction* as a **legitimate stability-preserving control mode**.

 ---

 ## Minimal Mechanism Demonstrations

-All experiments below share the same core dynamics and differ **only** in policy or governance structure.
+All experiments below share the same core dynamics
+and differ **only** in policy or governance structure.

 ---

 ### Experiment — Cavitation Under Forced Action

+**Question**
-**Question** What happens if a system is forced to act regardless of information quality?
+What happens if a system is forced to act regardless of information quality?

 **Setup**

 Two extreme policies under identical conditions:

 - **FORCE**: always act, ignore information quality
 - **REST**: never act, allow full recovery

 **Result**

 - FORCE → structural health collapses to zero
 - REST → structural health remains intact

 <p align="center">
   <img src="figures/cavitation_forced_vs_rest.png" width="600">